parvanitis15/Boggle-Game/README.md

 - For each starting position, a recursive function explores all possible paths
 - Each recursive call represents moving to an adjacent cell
 - The recursion naturally handles the backtracking when a path doesn't lead to valid words
-- Parameters are passed by value to maintain separate state for each path
+- The algorithm marks cells as visited before exploring and unmarks them when backtracking
+- A shared `VisitMap` tracks visited cells for each starting position

 Benefits:
 - Clean, intuitive implementation
 - Efficient memory usage for the call stack
-- Typically faster performance
+- Typically faster for most board sizes

 #### Iterative Approach

-The iterative implementation uses explicit stacks to simulate recursion:
+The iterative implementation uses an explicit stack to simulate recursion:

-- Maintains stacks for row indices, column indices, current words, visited cells, and direction indices
-- Manually manages the state that would be handled by the call stack in the recursive approach
-- Uses a loop to process the stacks until they're empty
+- Uses a `SearchState` structure to track the current row, column, direction index, and word
+- Maintains a stack of these states to simulate the call stack
+- Systematically explores all 8 possible directions from each cell
+- Explicitly manages backtracking by incrementing the direction index and popping from the stack
+- Uses a shared `VisitMap` for efficient tracking of visited cells

 Benefits:
 - Avoids potential stack overflow for very large boards